 Sorting it all out

 Now there are some striking similarities with Serato Smart Crates and VDJ Filters, with VDJ filters offering far more capabilities of creating complex queries.
-One interesting difference on basic file listings are that Serato automatically recursing (seeing that folder selected and any subfolders below) where VDJ requires you to right-click and click recurse.
+One interesting difference in basic file listings is that Serato automatically recursing (seeing that folder selected and any subfolders below) where VDJ requires you to right-click and click recurse.
 Certainly not an end-of-the-world difference, but it is a little bit jarring initially.
 But where it lacks automatic recursing it has the ability to search the entire library at all times.
 Very smart.
 But I do think there could be a beneficial option to have select “always recurse” on one or more folders.

 I can say there is a pain point I have to point out, how VDJ indicates an already played file.
 With Serato its crystal clear, the entire text of that file changes color (blue by default).
 In VDJ they elected to use a graphic image, with a faint red line in it.

 You really cannot see this without some deep concentration.
 Did you catch the VDJ file already played?
 I am sure you did with Serato.
 I’m not quite sure why they chose this method.
 VDJ has the capability of changing the color of the text since when you load in files into a sidelist, if you have color-coded a file the entire line changes.
 In the default view, it’s just a small graphic to show color which is similar to Serato.

 There are some skins that do a better job of this, V8 by Fruit changes the whole color of the icon red which is much easier to see.
 But in the end an entire line color change I think would be more clear for people.